The revolution is permanent noise

 To call Donald Trump a racist, or a bigot, a misogynist, is not an insult.
 It’s a ticket to the maelstrom of drama he likes to create.
 My notes on this aspect of Trumpism go back to spring ’16.
 The noise since has been constant and deafening.
 When I started the actual writing of this chapter, the US president was still reveling in the ruckus generated by his alleged use of a barnyard expression to describe countries in Africa, or was it just Haiti?
 Or was it the Russian scandal?
 The planet joined in the chorus of outrage, legitimately criticizing this crude and undiplomatic generalization, and so the USA took another step into the isolation chamber, which has been ready and waiting since November 2016.

 Did he say it?
 Did he not say it?
 Did he say something similar?
-Was there some nefarious goings-on with Russia?
+Were there some nefarious goings-on with Russia?
 Who cares: Writing about Trump is an inevitability.
 Alas, because he is actually the elephant (well, pun intended) in the room, the bull in the china shop, he is that 12-year-old troublemaker in the classroom who refuses to obey any rules, but whose parents think that he is just great and needs no disciplining whatsoever, because, well, he’s their kid.
 Nevertheless, he is the president of the USA and the leader of what is supposed to be the most powerful nation on Earth.
 That image has been seriously tarnished, though for Trump, there is no bad image, apparently.

 Summing up